operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 | `OperatorGroup` | Tells OLM which namespaces the operator will have RBAC permissions for.
 We will set this up with the namespace of the current context from the user's `$KUBECONFIG`. |
 | `Subscription`  | Tells OLM to manage installation and upgrade of an operator in the namespace in which the `Subscription` is created.
 We'll create it in the namespace of the current context from the user's `$KUBECONFIG`. |

-**Open question:** Should we handle cleanup for any of the InstallPlan, CSV, CRD, and CR resources?
+**Open question:** When the user aborts the process, should we handle cleanup for any of the InstallPlan, CSV, CRD, and CR resources?
 Which of these will be automatically garbage-collected?

 ## References